Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![Screenshot of the Connect to Server dialog box for SQLVM2.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image180.png "Connect to Server dialog box")

-41. For **SQLVM2**, select Automatic Failover and Availability Mode of Synchronous commit
+41. For **SQLVM2**, select Automatic Failover and Availability Mode of Synchronous commit.

     ![On the Replicas tab, for SQLVM2, the checkbox for Automatic Failover (Up to 3) is selected, and availability mode is set to synchronous commit.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image181.png "Specify Replicase Screen")